Bzovík – Benedictine Abbey

 History

 The Benedictine monastery in Bzovík was founded around 1127 – 1131, in the final period of the reign of King Stefan II, on the initiative of Comes Lampertus and his wife Sophia, sister of saint King Ladislaus.
-The founder, coming from the old, powerful Huntov family and closely related to the royal family, donated to the monastery the estate in Hoňt on the Krupina River and in Lower Ipla, thanks to which the convent had guaranteed functioning.
+The founder, coming from the old, powerful Huntov family and closely related to the royal family, donated to the monastery the estate in Hoňt on the Krupina River and in Lower Ipla, thanks to which the monks community had guaranteed functioning.
 The main task of the abbey was to cultivate a regular, thanksgiving liturgy (prayers, masses, ceremonies) for the benefit of the founder (patron), and especially for the peace and salvation of those members of his family who found their final resting place in the monastery.

 The first community of monks operated in the abbey for a short time.
 Between 1179 – 1181 the Benedictines were replaced by Premonstratensian monks because of their violations of discipline.
 The new owners of Bzovík strictly adhered to the monastic rule, but in the 13th century they often sued German settlers from Krupina, with one of the disputes in 1238 having to be settled by King Bela IV himself.
 In the fourteenth century, the monastery developed relatively quietly, and the old Romanesque church was still sufficient for the needs of the monks.
 It is not certain whether it was built already in the times of the Benedictines in the second half of the 13th century, or after the arrival of the Premonstratensians at the turn of the 12th and 13th centuries.